Simply LaKita

 • Dry the steak with paper towels before adding the seasoning.

 • Generously season all sides of the steak with salt and ground black pepper.
-This is really all that you need for seasoning, but feel free to add any additional seasoning or seasoning blend that you prefer.
+This is all that you need for seasoning, but feel free to add any additional seasoning or seasoning blend that you prefer.
 Rub the seasoning into the steak.

 • Use an oil that has a high smoke point and won't burn such as vegetable, canola, peanut, or avocado.